 Foster is often incorrectly referred to with the middle name "Zebulon".
-He added the middle initial "Z" when he was 28 years old, but according to Forging American Communism: The Life of William Z. Foster, the letter "was never intended by Foster to indicate a middle name."
-He also never referred to himself with "Zebulon".[2]
+He added the middle initial "Z" when he was 28 years old, but according to biographer Edward Johanningsmeier, the initial "was never intended by Foster to indicate a middle name."
+He also never referred to himself as William "Zebulon".[2]

 He was born William Edward Foster in Taunton, Massachusetts, on February 24, 1881, the son of a Fenian, James Foster, who had fled County Carlow after the failure of the revolutionary Fenian Rising in Ireland and the waves of arrests that drove hundreds of others out of the country.
 His mother, Elizabeth McLoughlin, was an English Catholic textile worker.
 During his peripatetic childhood his mother had nine surviving children of 23 babies she bore.[3]